Idenfall/pearto-attack/README.md

 # Pearto attack

-This Python script is a simple random image viewer.
+This Python script is a simple annoyware.
 Upon execution, it will randomly pick and display an image from the "data" folder located in the same directory as the script.
 The program opens a new image every 0.5 seconds in an endless loop.

 The images are selected randomly, ensuring a fresh experience each time the program runs.
 The script continues to display new images until it is manually stopped by the user.